seananderson/seananderson.ca/cv-pandoc.md

 2013
 :    Ono, K., R. Licandeo, M. Muradian, C. Cunningham. **S.C.
 Anderson**,
      F. Hurtado-Ferro, K.F.
 Johnson, C. McGilliard, C.C.
 Monnahan, C.
-     Szuwalski, J. Valero, K. Vert-pre, A. Whitten, and A. Punt The importance of length and age composition data in statistical catch-at-age models for marine species.
+     Szuwalski, J. Valero, K. Vert-pre, A. Whitten, and A. Punt.
+     The importance of length and age composition data in statistical catch-at-age models for marine species.
      In revision for ICES Journal of Marine Science.